earl-git/earl-git/README.md

-I'm Pearl, a passionate programmer with a strong interest in data analysis and building applications that solve real-world problems.
+I'm Pearl, a programmer with a strong interest in data analysis and building applications that solve real-world problems.
 Below are some of my favorite projects that showcase my skills and experience.

 ---